TotallyNotChase/typeclass-interface-pattern/README.md

 [1] In standard C, A variadic argument represents *1 or more* arguments.
 Not *0 or more*.
 This means that you may have to have a dummy argument to really achieve the "0 or more" arguments concept that you'll need for truly optional arguments.

+## Less redundancy for the definer
+In general, defining all the typeclasses and its respective `impl_` macro is very similar.
+By spamming enough meta macros, you should be able to abstract out the defining part completely.

+In general, you could have a singular macro to define the vtable and the typeclass instance together - it just needs to know some information about the functions.
+Next, you need a general `impl` macro.
+It should be able to deduce information about the functions of a typeclass (possibly through an object like macro), and define a function similar to how the current `impl_` macro does.
+You'll definitely need [`mapping`](https://github.com/swansontec/map-macro/blob/master/map.h) for this.

 # Limitations
 * Polymorphic return types, i.e when the return type is a typeclass instance, generally involve heap allocation.
 This is because the `self` member is of type- `void*`.
 You can only assign pointers to it.
 But you can't assign the address of a local variable since its lifetime ends after the function returns.
 * There's no way to have a function's **return type**, be the *exact same* as a **polymorphic input (argument) type**.
 This is because there's no way to know *the exact type* wrapped inside a typeclass.
 You can return the same polymorphic type.
 But in many cases, this isn't what you'd want.